Reloaded-Project/Reloaded-III/docs/Server/Packaging/About.md

 This file stores the configuration schema used for the package when the user hits `Configure Mod` (or equivalent) button inside the `Mod Manager` frontend.

+Images referenced by the config should be in the `package/images` folder.

 ### Description